 The Blue Zebra was entitled to a hearing, the court noted, and pointed out that it’s not a “hearing” if nobody’s listening.
 “We do not presume to tell the city council how it must conduct itself as a legislative body,” the court said.
 “Here, however, the city council was sitting in a quasi-judicial role, adjudicating the administrative appeal of constituents.
 A fundamental principle of due process is ‘he who decides must hear.'”
 The court reversed for a new hearing and strongly suggested the council should pay attention this time.

 In doing so, it rejected the council’s argument that it had not violated due process because (as the video also showed) it hadn’t been favoring one side or the other—it ignored everybody.
 You’re still not getting it, the court explained.
 “The city’s argument that the hearing was ‘fair’ because council members treated [The Blue Zebra] and its opponents alike is unavailing,” it held, because both sides “had the right to be equally heard, not equally ignored.”

-Last week, the city council voted 10-0 to have its attorney file a petition with the California Supreme Court, probably seeking to have the appellate decision “depublished,” which makes it not citable as precedent.
-The city is apparently concerned that the ruling “could mean that the council must always sit ‘still and silent’ during any proceeding.'”
-I don’t recall that the court ordered them to sit motionless, just to listen, but a spokesperson for the city attorney’s office still thought the order was a bad idea.
-“We don’t think it [listening?] is a good precedent for any time a government body is meeting,” she said.
+Last week, the council voted to ask the California Supreme Court to “depublish” the appellate decision, which would mean it couldn’t be cited as precedent in other California cases.
+According to the report, the city is concerned that the result could be interpreted to mean “that the council must always sit ‘still and silent’ during any proceeding.'”
+The court didn’t order them to sit frozen like statues, just to pay attention like they’re supposed to during a hearing.
+But a spokesperson for the city attorney’s office said she still thought the order was a bad idea.
+“We don’t think it [listening] is a good precedent for any time a government body is meeting,” she said.